 You will look much better in photos if you are relaxed in front of the camera.
 After photographing hundreds of people, I have developed an ability to make your session seem effortless and easy.
 Because portraits are about people, creating an environment where you feel confident and comfortable is really important.

 My friendly and professional approach will help you feel at ease while I take your photo.
-Even if you book a relatively simple headshot session I will bring just enough of your personality out to make you actually look like you in your photos.
+Even if you book a headshot session I will bring just enough of your personality out to make you actually look like you in your photos.
 If you book me for a longer session we’ll be able to spend a bit more time creating images that capture different aspects of your personality and make you look exactly like you want to.

 The session will be as relaxed and informal as possible because that will make the shoot much more enjoyable for both you and me, and it results in better photos.
 The selection of images on this page is a true reflection of my work, so it should give you a good idea of the type portrait photos you can expect from me.

 I really enjoy photographing people because I enjoy the challenge and rewards of working with a massive variety of people.
 Two main factors are important to me when I photograph you: one is the way you look, and another is the way you act.

 The way you look will influence the way I photograph you.
 Every face is unique so a cookie cutter approach doesn’t work.
 Depending on the way you look, I will tailor lighting and your pose, therefore getting the best possible images of you.

 Due to my knowledge and experience I can use lighting which will make you look as good as possible.
 Every face reacts differently to light, and due to the fact that I’ve taken photos of every type of face I can quite quickly apply several lighting techniques that will work for you.
 Similarly, posing and using flattering angles will help make you look your best.